The Wretched (film): Plot

 Ben and Mallory go to the tree to rescue their siblings.
 As Ben rescues Nathan and Lily, Liam arrives and rams his car into the witch.
-Unfortunately, they are too occupied with Liam's injuries to finish off the witch permanently, although they do burn her lair to the ground.
-Afterwards, Ben and Nathan are leaving to return to their mother's house.
-Liam says he will stay with his brother while he heals from the witch's attack.
-Ben and Mallory kiss goodbye, and she puts a flower in his hair before leaving to give sailing lessons.
-Ben notices the flower is fake, implying that the witch is now possessing Mallory, who is alone in the middle of the lake with three young children.
+Later, Ben and Mallory kiss goodbye, and she puts a flower in his hair before leaving to give sailing lessons.
+Ben notices the flower is fake, revealing that the witch is alive and is now possessing Mallory, who is alone with three children.

 Cast

 Production

 Filming took place around Omena and Northport, Michigan, near the Pierces' hometown.

 Composer, and childhood friend of the Pierce Brothers, Devin Burrows composed the film's score.
 According to Burrows in a 2020 Nightmare on Film Street interview, he visited the film's shooting locations prior to principal photography, to work the natural influence and inspiration into the music.
 The trio also worked together on the Pierce Brothers' 2011 film Deadheads.

 Release

 The film premiered at the Fantasia International Film Festival on July 19, 2019.
 It also screened at the Traverse City Film Festival, and at the Toronto After Dark Film Festival.
 It was released in selected theaters (mainly drive-ins), and through Premium VOD in the United States on May 1, 2020.
 The film was released in cinemas in the Netherlands on June 25, 2020.